 “While I dance I cannot judge, I cannot hate, I cannot separate myself from life.
 I can only be joyful and whole."

-Come find your dance, discover your strength and energize your life.
+Come find your dance, discover your strength, restore your energy and empower your life.